 Use Reference To Find a Starting Point

-It can be difficult to know exactly how loud each instrument should be in a mix.
-One simple way to help you dial in a balanced mix is to use reference tracks.
+It's difficult to know exactly how loud each instrument should be in a mix.
+A simple way to help you dial in a balanced mix is to use reference tracks.
 Mastering The Mix plugin REFERENCE makes it easy to compare your mix to your favorite tracks and quickly identify differences in volume.

 Just drag and drop your reference tracks into the Wave Transport and listen to how loud the snare sounds in the context of the rest of the mix.
 Then toggle back to your track and compare.
 If the volume of the snare is louder in the reference track, bring your snare fader up to match.